 The Tongass stores hundreds of millions, if not over a billion, tons of carbon, keeping the heat-trapping element out of the atmosphere.

 Conservation scientist Dominick DellaSala, chief scientist at Wild Heritage, a Project of the Earth Island Institute, knows all too well the importance of the Tongass for fighting climate change.
 “If you hug a big tree, you’re actually hugging a big stick of carbon that has been taking up and storing up carbon for centuries,” he says.

 When DellaSala began his career as a young research ecologist, he landed a contract with the U.S. Forest Service to study the impacts of old-growth logging in the Tongass.
 This was the late 1980s, when the timber industry routinely clear-cut ancient, towering trees from the nearly 17-million-acre temperate rain forest.
 Things reached a point of absurdity when even some of DellaSala’s study plots were about to be fed into the jaws of industry.

 DellaSala remembers asking the Forest Service, “Hey, wait a minute, could you go somewhere else with these chainsaws?
 Because we’re right in the middle of this study that you funded.”

 Scientists have long understood that logging old-growth forests triggers a cascade of negative effects on wildlife, eroding the biodiversity of places like the Tongass.
 More recently, DellaSala and research collaborators have shown that old-growth logging worsens climate change.

 Old-growth trees, growing in a coastal zone at northern latitudes, are mighty stalwarts in carbon sequestration.
-The Tongass is what DellaSala terms “a national champion,” capturing 8% of all the carbon stored in U.S. forests.
+The Tongass is what DellaSala terms “a national champion,” storing some 40% of carbon contained in U.S. national forests.